Exact Simulation for Multivariate It\^o Diffusions: Exact Simulation of SDEs with Identity Diffusion Coefficient

-As a straightforward consequence of Theorem \ref{thm:TES}, we develop localization procedure of SDE in Corollary \ref{thm:localization}.
+\end{remark} As a straightforward consequence of Theorem \ref{thm:TES}, we develop a localization procedure of SDE in Corollary \ref{thm:localization}.
 Before moving forward to state the result, we define some notations that will be therein used.

 \begin{definition} A family of (Borel measurable) sets $\mathcal{G}=\{G_{i}\subset \mathbb{R} ^{d}:i\in \mathbb{N}\}$ is said to be a countable continuous partition for a $d$-dimensional random vector $Y$, if and only if